koenbuyens/securityheaders/README.md

 A Content Security Policy (CSP) consists of a set of directives that restrict how a webpage loads resources, such as scripts and media files.
 The CSP protects a web page from various attacks, such as cross-site scripting (XSS) and clickjacking.
 A CSP supports many directives that limit how the resources are loaded.

 The tool validates the following best practices:
-- **Configure a CSP**: not configuring a Content Security Policy may not be beneficial for some websites.
 - **Avoid using an empty CSP**: Using the Content Security Policy header with an empty value is equivalent to know content security policy.
 - **Specify default-src**: default-src should be set as a fall-back for when other directives are not specified.
 - **Specify object-src, script-src, and base-uri**: explicitly specify these directives, as without a restrictive default-src directive, execution of JavaScript is still possible.